The Role of The Holy Spirit

 • The ability to prophesy

-• The ability to discern spirits (i.e. the ability to discern whether a message is from the Spirit of God or from another spirit)
+• The ability to discern spirits (i.e. the ability to tell what is from the Spirit of God or from another unclean spirit)

 • The ability to speak in unknown languages (“tongues”)

 1.5 He shows us things to come (and leads us)

 The Holy Spirit will show us what is to come in our lives.
 The best example of this in the Bible is in the book of Acts where we see how the Holy Spirit guided the Apostle Paul in his ministry, telling him where and where not to go, what was to happen to him and where he would preach the gospel in the future.
 [Acts 13, 16, 21]

 1.6 He guides us into all spiritual truth

 In John 16:13, Jesus told us that the Holy Spirit will guide us unto all truth.
 This refers to the Holy Spirit revealing to a born again person the truth about Jesus and of Jesus’ teachings.
 Jesus tells us that the Holy Spirit will tell us only what He (the Holy Spirit) hears from Jesus.